Flexible capital solutions exclusively

-Amerigo Capital (“Amerigo”) is a private equity firm focused on control investments in established lower middle market companies across the U.S. We invest in market-leading niche businesses with identifiable growth opportunities in a wide-range of industries.
+Amerigo Capital (“Amerigo”) is a private equity firm focused on investing in established lower middle market companies across the U.S with EBITDA from $2MM to $40MM.
+We seek market-leading niche businesses with identifiable growth opportunities in a wide-range of industries.
 Specifically, we are seeking shareholders of family/operator-owned companies that desire liquidity, but also have a drive to create a partnership that takes the legacy business to the next level of growth and success.

 Amerigo’s extensive network of investors and industry experts allows us to quickly and thoroughly assess new opportunities and construct capital solutions that match each company’s unique set of dynamics.
 Post-transaction, we augment a core business with a set of financial, operating and strategic resources customized for its distinctive needs.

 The majority of mainstream private equity firms chase larger deals, creating a dislocation between the number of exceptional lower middle market companies and the amount of capital/resources dedicated to them.
 Amerigo’s sole focus on these smaller businesses coupled with the flexible mandate from our investors allows us to capitalize on opportunities and efficiently unlock shareholder value.
 In addition, our team has direct experience with all stakeholder positions at lower middle market companies, providing a deep understanding of the challenges and opportunities within these businesses.